I think it was in between Carver and Dostoevsky

 Where no sea runs, the waters of the heart push

-All along.
-The tiny red heart the mind thought its own
+This tiny red beast the mind thought its own

 Image: The Book Lover by Frantisek Kupka